-Cultural Resources are defined as the physical things and places such as historic archaeological, architectural, and historical interests as well as historic musical and artistic traditions and other social institutions and community cultural amenities.
+Cultural Resources are defined are the physical things and places such as historic archaeological, architectural, and historical interests as well as historic musical and artistic traditions and other social institutions and community cultural amenities.

-These traditions and amenities include musical traditions, street performers, craft-makers, traditional culture bearers, 2nd-line vendors, Mardi Gras Indians, and the venues and smallbusiness owners that support them.
+These traditions and amenities include musical traditions, street performers, craftmakers, traditional culture bearens, 2^{na}line vendors, Mardi Gras Indians, and the venues and small-business owners that support them.